Mount Gandalf: Climate

-Based on the Köppen climate classification, Mount Gandalf is located in a subarctic climate zone of western North America.
+Based on the Köppen climate classification, Mount Gandalf is in a subarctic climate zone of western North America.
 Most weather fronts originate in the Pacific Ocean, and travel east toward the Coast Mountains where they are forced upward by the range (Orographic lift), causing them to drop their moisture in the form of rain or snowfall.
 As a result, the Coast Mountains experience high precipitation, especially during the winter months in the form of snowfall.
 Temperatures can drop below −20 °C with wind chill factors below −30 °C. The months July through September offer the most favorable weather for climbing Mount Gandalf.

 Climbing Routes

 Established climbing routes on Mount Gandalf: